JavOrraca/Resources/README.md

 ![alt text](http://felixfan.github.io/figure/ggplot2-Cheatsheet-20.png "Grouping multiple plots via ggplot2")

 ## Python: The Basics
 _Many online Python trainings were made when Python 2.x was standard.
-Python 3.x builds are the future of the language, so don't bother installing Python 2.x since 3.x syntax is so similar.
+Python 3.x is the future of the language, so don't bother installing Python 2.x (syntax between the two is very similar).
 Ping me if you need help._

 * [PyCharm](https://www.jetbrains.com/pycharm/): A plethora of Python IDEs exist, PyCharm just happens to be my Python desktop IDE of choice
   * The full version is $89 USD for individual users, but if you're an active student, you can download the entire suite for free.
   * You can download a free stripped-down community version but it lacks full web development, database and SQL support
-* [Google for Education](https://developers.google.com/edu/python/exercises/basic): Google's Python classes (YouTube links below) are loaded with great content and three downloadable scripts that accompany the lessons - These will take you a few days to get through and if you have a second monitor, load the YouTube videos on your second monitor so you can pause and easily reference the instructor's code
+* [Google for Education](https://developers.google.com/edu/python/exercises/basic): Google's Python classes (YouTube links below) are loaded with great content and three downloadable scripts that accompany the lessons - These will take you a few days to complete and if you have a second monitor, load the YouTube videos on your second monitor so you can pause and easily reference the instructor's syntax
   * [Google's Python Class (Day 1, Part 1)](https://www.youtube.com/watch?v=tKTZoB2Vjuk): Introduction and strings
   * [Google's Python Class (Day 1, Part 2)](https://www.youtube.com/watch?v=EPYupizJYQI): Lists and sorting
   * [Google's Python Class (Day 1, Part 3)](https://www.youtube.com/watch?v=haycL41dAhg): Dictionary and files